All Blogs

 What is DAST security testing methodology?

-DAST tests applications from the front-end by performing simulated attacks.
+DAST tests applications from the outside by sending malicious or unusual requests, attempting to attack like a hacker.
 It identifies security vulnerabilities by assessing the requests and responses of an application.

 Is DAST an automated or manual methodology?